sramirez124/FallenKingdom/README.md

-# quakesingleplayermap
+# Marma

-A singleplayer map for the original Quake.
+A competitive multiplayer map for 2 - 4 players for the original Quake.

-See the project [wiki](https://github.com/sramirez124/quakesingleplayerlevel/wiki) for more infomation.
+See the project [wiki](https://github.com/sramirez124/quakemultiplayerlevel/wiki) for more infomation.